splinekonstantin/Face-Detection-and-Censorship/README.md

 # Face-Detection-and-Censorship

+**In order to use this application you need to use Chrome with enabled "Experimental Web Platform features" flag**

 Allow access your webcam in order to check out this app.

 Made by following @wesbos's course 'Beginner Javascript'.